Samanq/SampleProjects/VimSample/README.md

 # Vim Sample

-Vim is a highly configurable, open-source text editor known for its efficiency and speed.<br/>
+Vim is a highly configurable, open-source text editor known for its efficiency and speed.
 It's an improved version of the original vi editor, hence its name, "Vi Improved."

 We can run the vim by vim command.